How to start an influencer marketing agency and become the powerhouse behind successful social media stars?

 2. Sustainability and Social Impact

 Consumers expect brands to take meaningful stands on sustainability and social responsibility.
 Influencers vocal about ESG issues help brands connect with like-minded consumers.
-Find influencers who align with brand values and show genuine commitment to positive impact.
+Find influencers who align with brand values and show a genuine commitment to positive impact.
 Campaigns centered on sustainability or social causes resonate with audiences and build long-term brand loyalty.

 3. Preparing for Web3 and the Creator Economy